-The center is also open on select Parent Academy training nights or by appointment with the Assistant State & Federal Program Director.
+The center is also open on select Parent Academy training nights or by appointment with the Parent & Family Engagement Specialist.

 Feel free to stop by to use the computers, pick up pamphlets, check out other resources, or to get assistance with any parent & family engagement issues.
 The telephone number for that office is 662-334-3842.
+The Parent & Family Engagement Specialist is Ms. Kavarica McCurry.